Carly Snyder: 1997–2010

 After this, she became fairly depressed.
 She had lost Jack to another woman and couldn't handle it.
 She began drinking to help fix her problems.
 Her son, Parker, and Craig Montgomery were the only ones that notice her problems.
 After a while she agreed to marry Craig, and he was trying to help her with her problem.

 Her sister Rosanna came back to town and Carly and Craig lied to her about her alcoholism problem, as they were planning their wedding.
 After an intervention staged by her family, Carly finally agreed to go to rehab.
 Then Carly wrote a letter to Sage.
 She returns from rehab for Brad's funeral and she reveals she has become sober.
 She is happy to see Craig but then learns that he and Rosanna are having an affair and they break up.
 Then Craig and Rosanna planned to marry but she leaves him at the altar after realizing he still has feelings for Carly, and she flees to Germany.
 When Jack and Janet separate, he and Carly grow close once again and when she learns that Janet slept with Dusty she plots to break them up.
 On September 15, 2010, Jack and Carly re-marry, but while coming home after their wedding, they find Jack's ex-wife, Janet in labor so, Jack and Carly help deliver Janet's child.
 On September 16, 2010, Carly received news that she was pregnant.
-By current tense, Carly would have given birth to her child accordingly if the pregnancy was a success.